ggljzr/pytRobot/README.rst

 Streamer is a standalone program, and path to it has to be specified in ``config.ini`` file (more `here <#Installation>`__).

 Alternatively you can run web app without video stream.

+(* Note that Python 3.5 is not in Raspbian repository, so you probably have to `build <http://raspberrypi.stackexchange.com/questions/54365/how-to-download-and-install-python-3-5-in-raspbian>`__ it from source.)

 Installation
 ------------